15 Things You Should Never Leave in the Car

 Consider the weather before heading to a gardening center, especially if you won’t be heading home straight after.
 Even relatively mild temperatures of 45°F to 50°F can kill some plants within an hour, according to Lowe’s.
 If the leaves are touching the windows, the chilly glass could ruin the foliage.
 Hot temperatures can also be deadly to plants, so keep them shaded and cool on your drive home, and bring them indoors as soon as possible.
 Make sure you know these other 10 things you should never do in your car.

 There’s a reason for the fine print on aerosol cans’ warning labels: Don’t store in temperatures above 120°F. As the product’s temperature climbs, so does the pressure inside that lets it spray continuously.
-In rare cases—like a woman in Arizona and a man in England experienced last summer—the heat in a car can get so intense that the aerosol explodes, especially if you leave it in direct sunlight.
+In rare cases—like a woman in Arizona and a man in England in summer 2018—the heat in a car can get so intense that the aerosol explodes, especially if you leave it in direct sunlight.
 The projectile can damage the car, or worse, hit somebody with a force strong enough to send them to the hospital.

 Your favorite tube won’t stand a chance in the sky-high summer temperatures.
 Keep lipstick from turning into an unusable, melted mess by toting it in and out, rather than leaving it in the car for touch ups in front of the sun visor mirror.
-Don’t miss these 14 things you should always keep in your car.
+Next, find out the things you’re doing to your car that mechanics wouldn’t.